|

 133. xenophobic

-suffering from xenophobia; having abnormal fear or hatred of the strange or foreign
+having abnormal fear or hatred of foreigners

 134. effloresce